The 7 Longest Serving Managers in Premier League History

-Premier League clubs seem to chop and change their managers at will these days but there have been those who've last over a decade and beyond at a single club.
+Premier League clubs seem to chop and change their managers at will these days but here are seven that have stuck around much longer than average

 Long before Harry Redknapp was known for jam roly-polys and being crowned ‘King of the Jungle’, he was also one of the most recognisable managers of his generation, taking charge of 1,391 matches during a career that spanned 34 years, seven clubs and a brief spell with the Jordan national team.